 In Jul.
-2021, a support centre was established in the Prefectural Tomioka Branch Office to encourage people from outside the Prefecture to relocate and settle down in the former evacuated 12 municipalities, and to support projects with effective wide-area collaboration and measures to help relocation.
-While focusing on the efforts to have people return which we have promoted so far, we are working to encourage people from outside the Prefecture to relocate and increase the number of people visiting the area.
+2021, a support centre was established in the Prefectural Tomioka Branch Office to promote relocation and settling down in the former evacuated 12 municipalities, and to support projects with effective wide-area collaboration and measures to help relocation.
+While focusing on the efforts to have people return which we have promoted so far, we are working to encourage people from outside the